Do you dream of becoming a registered nurse? That dream could begin with an Associate of Science Degree in Nursing.

 Earn an Associate's Degree in Nursing With Purdue Global

 Purdue University Global offers an associate’s degree in nursing through a blended learning program—meaning, the program combines online coursework and real-life clinical experience.
-It is currently available for students living in Iowa and Nebraska.
+It is currently available for students living in Iowa, Maine, and Nebraska.

 “All of the theoretical learning is completed online,” explains Andrea Gibson, associate dean of campus nursing at Purdue University Global.
 “The laboratory, clinical, and simulation experiences are completed on-ground, either on our campus or at a health care facility in the community.”